Alcuin Schulten

 Alcuin Schulten (born 1972) is a Dutch former figure skater.
 He competed for the Netherlands in men's singles and in pair skating with his sister Jeltje Schulten.
 He also danced with the Greek Elaine Asakanis for several years.
-After his skating career, he completed his dental studies at Radboud University Nijmegen in 1996 and specialized as an orthodontist with a masters degree at Harvard University in 2002.
+After his skating career, he completed his dental studies at Radboud University Nijmegen in 1996 and specialized as an orthodontist with a master's degree at Harvard University in 2002.
 He has published several scientific papers.